Cocaine Addiction Treatment

 Multi-phasal recovery is uniquely suited to cocaine addiction recovery because it provides users with a customizable treatment experience that matches their current level of addiction, as well as their goals for recovery and sobriety.

-As the name suggests, Midwest’s multi-phasal program consists of two phases of treatment, each including individual and group therapy alongside daily 12 step meetings.
+As the name suggests, Midwest’s multi-phasal program consists of three phases of treatment, including medically supervised detox, individual and group therapy, as well as daily 12 step meetings.

-These two phases are designed to complement each other and help clients transition safely back to important commitments to careers, family and friends.
+These three phases are designed to complement each other and help clients transition safely back to important commitments to careers, family and friends.

-Multi-phasal recovery begins with Phase I, which includes intensive therapy and 12 step meetings, and transitions into Phase II, which can include up to six more months of continual therapy and assistance returning back to regular commitments.
+Multi-phasal recovery begins with Detox & Residential, which includes a medically supervised detox along with 56 hours per week of clinical services offering a wide range of therapeutic modalities, Phase I, which consists of intensive therapy and 12 step meetings, and transitions into Phase II, which can include up to nine months of continual structured housing, therapy and assistance returning back to regular commitments.

 We know recovery is an ongoing process that requires tremendous effort and support.
 That’s why we’re here to help make the recovery process safe, comfortable, and transformational.